jhades/angular2-redux-store/README.md

 }
 ```

+The toggleTodo method is an example of an action creator, see the [redux documentation](http://redux.js.org/docs/basics/Actions.html) for more details.

 ### How the The Redux API is exposed

 A redux store has an API made of 3 methods: getState(), dispatch() and subscribe().
 The TodoStore in this example exposes two of those methods directly: getState() and dispatch().
 These two methods are delegated directly to the flux store.